 The final layer within the AS3 is the Bio-Core® base.
 Made from long-lasting poly-foam, this base layer not only provides better support to the structure of the mattress, but it also increases its longevity and edge support.

 Amerisleep’s AS3 mattress comes with a 100-night sleep trial, which includes free exchanges and returns.
 There is a recommended 30-day break-in period to allow the customers enough time to get used to the feel of the new mattress.
-If you decide that the mattress is not right for you within those first 100 nights, you have the option to return or exchange your mattress.
+If you decide that the mattress is not right for you after the adjustment period, you have the option to return or exchange your mattress.

 Another worthy mention is Amerisleep’s 20-year warranty.
 If your mattress becomes defected within the first 10 years, Amerisleep will replace it free of charge.
 During the second ten years, Amerisleep will replace your bed at a 50% discount if it develops a sag greater than .75 inches deep.

-The Zoma is a premium all-foam mattress designed for people with active lifestyles.
+The Zoma Mattress is a premium all-foam mattress designed for people with active lifestyles.
 It is made from three foam layers and a breathable cover.
 The cover is a blend of spandex and polyester, which works to wick away moisture and get rid of excess body heat.

 The comfort layer of the Zoma Mattress is gel-infused memory foam to wick away body heat and keep night sweats at bay.
 Within this comfort layer is Triangulex™, a zoned support system.
 Triangulex™ is divided into three sections—under the torso, it feels firmer, but under the shoulders and hips, it allows for better compression and improved comfort.
 We like this technology because it also maintains healthy spinal alignment in addition to easing pressure points.